 Another problem people experience with metal amalgam is increased sensitivity to heat and cold.
 Metal is a good conductor, and large fillings can conduct temperature changes deep into the tooth.
 Sensitivity can be worsened because the filling expands and contracts rapidly with temperature changes.
 The expansion and contraction of metal fillings can also potentially damage your tooth structure.

 Finally, while CDA asserts that metal amalgam fillings are safe, not everyone is sure.
-Some people are very sensitive to the fillings and experience related symptoms.
+Some people are very sensitive to fillings and experience related symptoms.
 Other people are concerned about the presence of other metal in their mouth, which can speed the release of mercury from fillings.

 Two Types of Tooth-Colored Fillings